Frederick Banting

-In 1923, Banting and John Macleod received the Nobel Prize in Medicine.
-Banting shared the honours and award money with his colleague, Charles Best.
-That same year, the government of Canada granted Banting a lifetime annuity to continue his work.
-As to this day, Frederick Banting, who received the Nobel Prize at age 32, remains the youngest Nobel laureate for Physiology/Medicine.
+Banting and his student, Charles Best, isolated insulin at the University of Toronto in the lab of Scottish physiologist John Macleod.
+When he and Macleod received the 1923 Nobel Prize in Physiology or Medicine, Banting shared the honours and award money with Best.
+That same year, the Government of Canada granted Banting a lifetime annuity to continue his work.
+He is the youngest Nobel laureate for Physiology/Medicine, at 32.